Challenges of Working from Home and How to Overcome Them

 Additionally, communicating via text leaves out many subtleties of human interaction, leading to more frequent misunderstandings between coworkers.

 - Get the right software.
 If you’re worried about your team missing crucial information, effective collaboration software can help keep everyone in the loop.
-Vibe’s smart whiteboards allow you to innovate and collaborate across devices in real-time.
+The Vibe Board (and its whiteboarding software, Canvas ) allows you to innovate and collaborate across devices in real-time.
 If you missed a meeting, don’t worry!
-You can save and send Vibe boards later.
+You can save and send Vibe Canvases later.

 - Clarify miscommunications.
 It’s easy to be a keyboard warrior when you aren’t face-to-face, and with most miscommunications, coworkers don’t mean any harm.
 But bringing up issues can help resolve them quickly.
 Human resources should be equipped to handle these miscommunications if needed.